raspberrypilearning/mapping-the-weather/worksheet.md

 ![weather station](images/weather_station.jpg)

-Each weather station comes equipped with the sensors shown in the table below:
+Each weather station comes equipped with the sensors listed in the table below:

 |Sensor Name|Purpose - What does it measure?|
 |-----------|-------|